axellblanc/SFLA/README.md

 - Inside each memeplexe, the worst frog tries to improve its position, which improves the overall group and ultimately the colony.

 This algorithm will be used to optimize a n-dimensional boulders function.
 In order to plot the results, we will here show how to use it for 2-dimensional data.
+To see how boulders functions they are generated, check sfla.py.

 The fitness is the opposite of the boulders function (the lower the function is, the highest the fitness is).